info@fast4trans.com

 • Website localization

-As aforementioned above, a technical translator is required to be well aware of the jargon and terminology of their specialized field, along with their professional translation skills.
-In this section, we discuss how technical translation can be handled by the help of the translator alone, or along with technological features.
+As mentioned earlier, an Arabic technical translator must be highly familiar with the specific jargon and terminology of their specialized field, along with their professional translation skills.
+In this section, we explore how Arabic technical translation can be handled by the translator alone or enhanced by technological tools.

-Machine Translation & Machine Translation Post Editing MTPE
+2. Machine Translation & Machine Translation Post Editing (MTPE)

-Moreover, from the end of a company or a client, a process of project preparation and market research needs to be done.
-Whether you are documenting a manual, user guide, or online content, a huge part of the quality of the target translation relies on writing quality source text.
+On the client or company side, thorough project preparation and market research are essential.
+Whether translating an Arabic manual, user guide, or online content, much of the quality of the target Arabic translation depends on the quality of the original source text.

 Traits of a Technical Translator